Skip to the content

 Eating well and good nutrition

 We all know that what you eat and drink plays a huge role in your health and wellbeing.
-But knowing exactly what to prepare for someone you care for can be confusing, especially if they have complex medical needs.
+But knowing exactly what to prepare for someone you care for can be confusing, especially when someone has complex medical needs.
 For example, they may have lost their sense of taste or have difficulty swallowing or digesting certain foods.

 View this video for a nutrition professional's guidance